Reading time: 5 min.

 All prospective hair transplant patients should be aware that there is a limit to how many grafts a surgeon can safely extract.
 This is known as your safe donor area, and it prevents hair transplant overharvesting among other hair transplant complications.

-There’s some debate about what constitutes the safe donor area.
+There’s some debate about what constitutes a safe donor area.
 This diagram shows 4 commonly used models:

 Some research suggests that the safe donor area decreases in size as you age [2].
 Studies have shown that it’s safe and effective to extract up to 6,000 grafts in certain patients with large donor areas — but not all patients will be able to have this many grafts [3].

-Regardless of the donor area model used, a surgeon shouldn’t extract more than 25% of the follicles from the safe donor area in a single procedure [4].
+Regardless of the donor area model used, hair transplant surgeons shouldn’t extract more than 25% of the hair follicles from the safe donor area in a single hair transplant procedure [4].
 So be wary of clinics that offer high graft quotes (in excess of 6,000 grafts), as this may constitute overharvesting.

-Does the number of hair grafts differ if you have FUT or FUE surgery?
+Does the number of hair grafts differ if you have FUT or FUE hair transplant surgery?

-There’s very little difference between FUT and FUE in terms of the number of grafts you’re quoted.
-Some research suggests that the transection rate is slightly higher in FUE, so graft survival may be slightly lower [5].
-But these differences are negligible, and shouldn’t impact your overall graft quote or hair transplant success.
+There’s very little difference between FUT and FUE in terms of the number of hair grafts you’re quoted.
+Some research suggests that the transection rate is slightly higher in FUE hair transplantation, so graft survival may be slightly lower [5].
+However, these differences are negligible, and shouldn’t impact your overall graft quote or hair transplant success.

-FUE is generally slightly cheaper than FUT, as it’s a less invasive procedure that requires fewer surgical team members to perform.
+FUE hair transplant surgery is generally slightly cheaper than FUT, as it’s a less invasive procedure that requires fewer surgical team members to perform.
 It also gives you less scarring and a faster hair transplant recovery timeline.

 Hair graft calculation for women